ikigamisama/Data-Warehouse-Medallion/README.md

-# 🏗️ Modern Data Pipeline with Airflow, PostgreSQL, MinIO, and Jupyter
+# 🏗️ Modern Data Pipeline with Airflow, PostgreSQL, MinIO, and Jupyter With Data Analysis and Report

 This project sets up a full-fledged local **data pipeline environment** using Docker Compose, featuring: